Behat/Symfony2Extension/README.md

     mink_extension.phar: ~
 ```

-Also, you can make `symfony2` session default one by setting `default_session` option in
+Also, you can make `symfony2` session the default one by setting `default_session` option in
 MinkExtension:

 ``` yaml